Delightfully unexpected Sydney experiences

 Whether you're planning your first-ever visit to Sydney or your 15th, you'll want to know about the places, activities and attractions that's new and on trend.
 Use this list to sprinkle extra fun into your itinerary.

 If you love camping and animals, here's a chance to combine the two for a night you'll never forget.
 An all-inclusive price covers accommodation, gourmet pre-dinner nibbles, interactions with animals, a wonderful buffet-style dinner and a night safari of the zoo before bed.
 The Roar & Snore glamping site looks across Sydney harbour to the Sydney Opera House and cityscape.
-At night, everything is twinkling.
+Alternatively, wake up alongside Australia's unique wildlife at the Wildlife Retreat, the iconic Zoo's newest accommodation option.
+Exclusive after hours guided tours are included in the tariff and gives a glimpse of the animals in their habitats, with the option to help feed unique native animals and learn how the Zoo works behind-the-scenes.

 Rooftop lunch at the MCA

 Sydney's Museum of Contemporary Art will expand your mind with its collections and satisfy your appetite with an excellent rooftop café.
 The huge view includes the Sydney Opera House and the Sydney Harbour Bridge, and star menu items take their inspiration from current exhibitions.
-This secret eating spot is open daily until 5pm, plus there’s a late night on Wednesday if you fancy an art filled casual dinner.
+This secret eating spot is open Tuesdays to Sundays until 4pm, plus there's a late night on Fridays if you fancy an art filled casual dinner.

 Whale watching while you walk